 - help towards the costs of child or social care

-- a monthly clinical placement bursary of up to £3,500
+- a monthly clinical placement bursary of up to £4,000 or equivalent salary

 Further information regarding help with funding can be found on our financial support and funding page.

 To successfully complete the Return to Practice programme and be entered onto the Performers List without restrictions, there are a number of requirements.

 - A satisfactory Workplace Based Assessment (WPBA) report including multi-source feedback and patient satisfaction questionnaire, where the WBPA has been undertaken as part of the programme.

 - Submitted the appropriate WPBA report, where the WBPA was required, and any other required evidence to the local medical educational lead.
 They will send the report to the local NHS England medical team.

 - Started your portfolio preparation for an early appraisal in the placement.
 This will be a Performers List requirement on exit from the RtP placement, normally required at 3 to 6 months after successful programme completion (see appraisal guidance).